 R users typically work in RStudio.
-This IDE (Integrated Developer Environment) integrates with the basic R software to offer a more-accessible interface for everything from writing code to installing packages.
+This IDE (Integrated Developer Environment) builds on the base R software to offer a more-accessible interface for everything from writing code to installing packages.
 If someone says they use R, they probably run RStudio as they program in the R language.

-With the default RStudio layout, coding happens in the pane along the left.
+In the default RStudio layout, you code and run code in the panes along the left.

-The Console gets cleared when R closes and starts fresh with the next session.
-This is great if you just need to run a line of code once, in the moment--like opening Help (?) to see how a function works.
-Store content you want to save outside of the Console.
+When you close R, the Console gets cleared; you'll start fresh next session.
+This is great if you need to run a line of code once, in the moment--like opening Help (?) to see how a function works.

-Depending on its design, an R function may print a result in the Console, change an aspect of your system, or generate output that doesn't appear in the Console.
+Depending on its design, your code may print a result in the Console, change your system, or produce other output.

-If you create an object by assigning data to a name (e.g.: name <- 1; dat <- c(1:5)), the object appears in the Environment in the upper right pane.
+If you create an object (e.g.: dat <- c(1:5)), the object appears in the Environment in the upper right pane.
 Use any object stored in the Environment by typing its name in your code.